 Omada® Diabetes Prevention Support

-If you are enrolled in a WGU medical plan, you and your eligible dependents have access to Omada® (a Cigna Partnership) Diabetes Prevention Support.
+If you are enrolled in a WGU medical plan, you and your eligible dependents have access to Omada® Diabetes Prevention Support.

 Omada® is a personalized program designed to help you reach your health goals—whether that’s losing weight or improving your overall health.
 It combines real human support with the latest technology so you can make lasting changes, one step at a time.